 Understanding Freeze-Drying vs. Dehydrating

-By the way, before we dive into stockpiling techniques, let’s clarify what freeze-drying and dehydrating actually mean.
-They sound similar enough to confuse anyone who isn’t a food scientist or an overzealous camping enthusiast (guilty as charged).
+Before we go into how to stockpile, let's first make sure we know what freeze-drying and dehydrating entail.
+They sound so much alike that they could fool anyone who isn't a food scientist or a camping fanatic (guilty as charged).

 So why does this matter?
 Well, understanding these processes helps you choose which method suits your taste buds (and your emergency plans) best!